cylentro/LaunchBox/frontend/docs/courses/prompting-101/glossary.md

 ---
 layout: doc

 title: Glossary of AI Terms
 description: A comprehensive glossary defining key Artificial Intelligence (AI) and Generative AI terms used in the Prompting 101 course, from LLMs to prompting techniques.

+ogTitle: Glossary of AI Terms
+ogDescription: A comprehensive glossary defining key Artificial Intelligence (AI) and Generative AI terms used in the Prompting 101 course, from LLMs to prompting techniques.

 prev:
   text: Capstone Project - Develop Your 'Personal AI Assistant Playbook'
   link: /courses/prompting-101/capstone-project